What is UX research?

 Mr. X wants to know what versions of vegetarian burgers chefs around the world have come up with.
 He decides to conduct secondary research and reads through recipe books and blogs online for understanding the various varieties of burgers being offered in his area.

 It is used to investigate a problem which is not clearly defined.
-This kind of research acts as the formative reference point for new products, or when we don't have an understanding of the problem areas a user might face while interacting with a product.
+This kind of research acts as the formative reference point for new products, or when we don’t have an understanding of the problem areas a user might face while interacting with a product.
 Generative research thus includes observing people in their natural environments, conducting interviews and focus group discussions with users or subject matter experts as per the requirement, all with the single goal of understanding and identifying the grey area in the user experience of a product.
 It is usually carried out when the problem is at a preliminary stage.
-It helps answer questions like what, why and how.
-UX researchers seek to thoroughly understand the ecosystem in which users use their products, the social or environmental dynamics in which they function and how that impacts the interaction between products and users.
+It helps to answer questions like what, why and how.
+User Experience researchers seek to thoroughly understand the ecosystem in which users use their products, the social or environmental dynamics in which they function and how that impacts the interaction between products and users.

 In our example, Mr. X feels that serving a larger variety of burgers will increase the number of his customers.
 However he is not sure if his assumption is true, so he needs more information.
 The owner intends to carry out exploratory research to find out what new varieties of the burger are his customers looking to munch on and would this enable him to get more customers or if there is a better idea.